Program Stacking: Combine EQIP, CSP & More

-Most producers apply for one program at a time, in isolation.
-The producers who access the most value understand that these programs are designed to work together.
-You can hold an EQIP contract and a CSP contract simultaneously.
-You can use an FSA loan to fund your EQIP cost-share.
-You can stack state cost-share programs on top of federal programs.
-You can layer disaster programs for the same event.
-This guide shows you exactly how to combine programs legally and strategically to maximize the total value you capture.
-For a mid-size cattle operation, the difference between using one program and stacking multiple programs can be $100,000+ over 5 years.
+Most producers apply for one USDA program at a time.
+The ones who access the most value understand that these programs are designed to work together.
+You can hold EQIP and CSP contracts simultaneously, use FSA loans to fund your cost-share, stack state programs on top of federal ones, and layer disaster payments for the same event.
+The rule is simple: you can't get paid twice for the same activity, but you can get paid by different programs for different activities on the same operation.
+For a mid-size cattle operation, the difference between using one program and combining several can be $100,000 or more over five years.

 The Core Rule: No Double-Dipping, But Stacking Is Encouraged

-Important context (February 2026): Congress is currently working on a new farm bill (the "Farm, Food and National Security Act of 2026").
-Program rules, funding levels, and payment structures may change when a new bill passes.
-The 2018 Farm Bill has been extended through September 30, 2026, so current program rules remain in effect at least through that date.
-We'll update this guide when new legislation is enacted.
-The core programs (EQIP, CSP, FSA loans, disaster programs) have existed across multiple farm bills and are very likely to continue — the details may shift but the opportunities will remain.
+Important context (March 2026): The 2018 Farm Bill has been extended through September 30, 2026, so current program rules remain in effect at least through that date.
+The core programs (EQIP, CSP, FSA loans, disaster programs) have existed across multiple farm bills and are very likely to continue.
+Details may shift when new legislation passes, but the stacking opportunities will remain.
+We'll update this guide when anything changes.

-The fundamental principle is simple: you cannot receive payment from two different programs for the exact same activity.
-But you absolutely can receive payments from multiple programs for different activities on the same operation, or for different aspects of the same project.
+The fundamental principle: you cannot receive payment from two different programs for the exact same activity.
+But you can receive payments from multiple programs for different activities on the same operation, or for different aspects of the same project.

 The Big Stacks: Highest-Value Combinations